sm3222/Kimi-K2/docs/deploy_guidance.md

 ### Data Parallelism + Expert Parallelism

-Here is an example for large scale Prefill-Decode Disagreegation (4P12D H200) with DP+EP in SGLang:
+Here is an example for large scale Prefill-Decode Disaggregation (4P12D H200) with DP+EP in SGLang:

 ``` bash
 # for prefill node